bouwe77/holodeck-remix/slides/Testing/slides.md

 - Payment

-- Untested things because hard to automate
+- Untested things because they are hard to automate